williamlines/bank-tech-test/README.md

 ## Making a Deposit

-- To make a deposit, use (in node)
+- To make a deposit, use (in node):

 ```
 account.deposit(<amount to deposit in pence>, <date as string>)